-At NTS Tire Supply, cracked combine wheels are a common complaint we deal with.
+Come fall, we field a lot of calls about cracked combine wheels.
 Search ag forums and you’ll find a few suggestions to cure the problem: Don’t overtorque the bolts.
 Lubricate the bolts before you install them.
 Turn on the header suspension if you run down the road with the head on.
 Don’t leave the auger out while harvesting.
-While these may be helpful suggestions, we think there are a few more basic problems at work with cracked combine wheels.
+While these may be helpful suggestions, cracked combine wheels are actually caused by a few basic problems.

 Explore tire options to lighten your footprint - Contact NTS Tire Supply